Virginia Drivers License Campaign: Drive Virginia Forward

 Why you should join this campaign.
-Virginia Safe Roads Coalition
+Drive Virginia Forward

 According to Virginia law, the Department of Motor Vehicles can only issue driver’s licenses to applicants who are able to establish proof of legal presence.
 Thus, undocumented immigrants – as well as some immigrants with legal status – are unable to apply for a license.
 Because licensing laws are part of a broader legal framework, barring immigrants’ access to licenses marginalizes undocumented immigrants and criminalizes ordinary conduct necessary to work and support a family.
 VACOLAO pushes for a campaign to expand access to driver’s licenses.
 Such reform would ensure that all drivers on the road take the same tests, meet the same minimum safety standards, and are properly insured.